Why Your Corporate Communication Is Getting Ignored. How to Avoid Content Purgatory.

 1/ Increase self-awareness

-Recognizing the existence of the false consensus effect is the first step in overcoming it's bias in our writing.
+Recognizing the existence of the false consensus effect is the first step in overcoming its bias in our writing.

-Not everyone will think like you - your point of view is not universal, but rather one among many options and that's ok.
+Not everyone will think like you - your point of view is not universal, but rather one among many options, and that's ok.

-Take for example the below conversation where the salesperson finds it impossible to understand why someone wouldn't want to use cold traffic sales and inadvertently annoys their prospect.
+Take for example, the below conversation where the salesperson finds it impossible to understand why someone wouldn't want to use cold traffic sales and inadvertently annoys their prospect.

-When we realise others will have different perspectives and experiences it encourages more open-mindedness and dialogue.
+When we realise others will have different perspectives and experiences, it encourages more open-mindedness and dialogue.

 A good example I saw recently was how to avoid the use of sexist language